-The CRS women’s empowerment programme operates at 6 urban and 2 rural locations.
+The CRS women’s empowerment programme operates at 8 urban and 2 rural locations.
 CRS provides trainers and material support while the local community organisation is responsible for providing premises where women can meet.

-Business skills – Financial and business management skills are also taught and all participants are encouraged to set up individual bank accounts.
+CRS instructors offer year-long courses to girls aged 14 and over.
+Skills are assessed quarterly and in an end-of-year examination.
+Financial and business management skills are also taught and all participants are encouraged to set up individual bank accounts.
 By the end of the course they care equipped to set up their own micro-business.